whistlegraph/aesthetic-computer/README.txt

      - [] Make wand render again.
      - [] Loading a ff piece prevents drawing and restarts the timelapse upon entering VR.
+  - Prompt
+    - [] Do history stack different.
+(Smaller text)
+      - [] Skip what aliases lead to in the history list.
+    - [] Add background music.
   + Done
+    - [x] Make sure iframe mockup works for `ff`: https://localhost:8888/sandboxed-iframe-mockup.html
+    - All Pieces
+      - [x] Every piece by default (unless it opts out) will show its name and parameters in the top left corner.
+      - [x] Write readouts to separate "secret" buffer (see `HUD` in disk)
     - [x] Add "signature" / title flag feature to `dl` command.
       - `sign`
         - [x] Paste a signature with timestamp in the corner. that is NOT opaque and in the bottom left corner.
     - [x] Review spreadsheet metadata: https://docs.google.com/spreadsheets/d/10aeN4WyTQ1UQUT9-IUbKFdoeEfkumqM6_8mvFs5dVq8/edit#gid=1052521247

+*** Painting w/ Signature for Yeche Lange***
+  - [🚗] Make two or three works for Yeche.
+  + Done
+  - `line`
+    - [x] Add line thickness...
+      - [x] Make pppline if thickness is 1
+    - [x] Fix color inconsistencies among screen and painting.
+    - [x] Add ? ? ? options with ? expansion?
+  - `no`
+    - [x] Undo / redo a step.
+    - [x] with multistep options

 *** Better Logging ***
   - [x] Create a logs.mjs file that can enable / disable certain development log flags when working, such as disabling all "store" logs.